hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 effects, even if only in the short term](https://manasataramgini.wordpress.com/2013/07/20/khilonmada-charcha/ "khilonmAda-charchA").
-To his credit, when I met the said teacher more recently, he declared that he should not have said so to me earlier and that he now had his own evolutionary theory for religion.
+To his credit, when I met the said teacher more recently, he declared that he should not have said so to me earlier and that henowhad his own evolutionary theory for religion.

-Now religion is some what fuzzy in its definition but is typically seen to include three elements: 1) Household and public rituals along with their body of vocalizations, actions and backdrop of legend (often termed mythology); 2) Experience of atypical first person experiences;
+Now religion is some what fuzzy in its definition butistypically seen to include three elements: 1) Household and public rituals along with their body of vocalizations, actions and backdrop of legend (often termed mythology); 2) Experience of atypical first person experiences;